Bafy78/dithering-in-octahedral/project_plan.md

 # Perceptual Efficiency of Jacobian-Weighted Dithering on Octahedral-Encoded Normal Maps

 ## Objective
-To determine the optimal combination of vector encoding scheme (Cartesian vs. Octahedral) and dithering algorithm (Bayer vs Blue Noise vs. IGN) for maximizing perceptual quality (SSIM/FLIP) within strict G-Buffer Bit Budgets, focusing specifically on static frame reconstruction accuracy rather than temporal stability.
+To determine the optimal combination of vector encoding scheme (Cartesian vs. Octahedral) and dithering algorithm (Bayer vs Blue Noise vs. IGN) for maximizing perceptual quality (SSIM/FLIP) within strict G-Buffer Bit Budgets, focusing specifically on single-frame perceptual fidelity (mitigating low-frequency banding) rather than raw signal-to-noise ratio.

 While existing surveys compare 16-bit Cartesian to 16-bit Octahedral, this comparison is effectively solved: Octahedral is mathematically superior.
 The open research question is: How much 'slack' does the superior distribution of Octahedral encoding provide?
 Can we cash in that efficiency to reduce the bit budget?

 Specifically, this paper aims to validate if **12-bit Octahedral encoding with Distortion-Weighted dithering** can replace standard 16-bit Cartesian encoding (RG8).
 This study compares an Analytical Jacobian weighting strategy against a Heuristic approximation to determine if the computational cost of exact derivatives is necessary to mitigate high-frequency aliasing artifacts, or if a low-ALU proxy suffices.
-We aim to prove that modulating noise amplitude based on geometric distortion allows us to free up 4 bits of memory per pixel without visible degradation in specular highlights.
+We aim to prove that modulating noise amplitude based on geometric distortion allows us to free up 4 bits of memory per pixel converting objectionable quantization artifacts into perceptually acceptable high-frequency noise.

 ## Context & Terms